-- provide further guidance we gave the example of using the invoiced amounts recognised under accrual based accounting and reported as statutory operating revenue (or as operating expenses). - 112.
+- 137. Our 2015/16 specified information instructions provided guidance on the treatment of revenues received and payments made in relation to a telecommunications service that is currently subject to one of our pricing reviews.
+The instructions required that the values for qualified revenue received and for deductions for payments to other QLPs, should reflect the prices charged during the TDL year.
+To provide further guidance we gave the example of using the invoiced amounts recognised under accrual based accounting and reported as statutory operating revenue (or as operating expenses). - 138.
 This guidance provides clarity about the treatment of revenues and expenditure relating to the services covered by our current pricing reviews of the regulated UBA and UCLL services.
 This guidance is consistent with the existing TDL disclosure principle of correctness that requires that TDL disclosures are in accordance with NZ GAAP (except where otherwise expressly provided).